brucou/blog/content/projects/component combinators/ListOf.md

 - If there are values in the array, the second child component is selected
 - for all values in the array, the selected child component will receive that value in the property pointed to by `as` and be executed
 - there will be then be as many resulting children components as there are values in the array (except if there were no values in the array, in which case there is only one child component)
-- the resulting children components sinks and the parent component sinks are reduced into what will become the `ListOf` component sinks, according to the reducing logic specified by `buildActionsFromChildrenSinks` and `actionsMap` properties
+- **DEPRECATED > v0.4** ~~the resulting children components sinks and the parent component sinks are reduced into what will become the `ListOf` component sinks, according to the reducing logic specified by `buildActionsFromChildrenSinks` and `actionsMap` properties~~

-**NOTE** : The sinks reducing function `buildActionsFromChildrenSinks` is called as such as most often, the children component will return intent sinks, which will be transformed into actions sinks by the reducing function.
-It seems the chosen name illustrates better the purpose than a more generic name like `mergeSinks`, which is already used in a number of other places and contexts.
+**NOTE** : **DEPRECATED > v0.4** ~~The sinks reducing function `buildActionsFromChildrenSinks` is called as such as most often, the children component will return intent sinks, which will be transformed into actions sinks by the reducing function.
+It seems the chosen name illustrates better the purpose than a more generic name like `mergeSinks`, which is already used in a number of other places and contexts.~~

 **NOTE** : The `Pipe` combinator allows to [perform the same](https://github.com/cyclejs-community/component-combinators/blob/master/examples/AllInDemo/src/.MainPanel/..Project/...ProjectTaskList/TaskList.js#L65) conversion of intents sinks into action sinks.